 Pricing: Start from $24 per month.
 They also offer a limited free plan

 Inspectlet is a very powerful session recording and Heatmap service.
 It includes all three types of Heatmap tracking clicks, cursor movement, and scrolling.
 They also offer conversion funnel analytics with a very powerful filtering feature.
-Inspectlet works with AJAX, HTTPS, single-page websites.
+Inspectlet works with AJAX, HTTPS and single-page websites.

 Pricing: Start from $39 per month.
 They also offer a limited free plan

 In short, Heatmaps are an effective way to visually identify business opportunities and weak points besides maximizing sales and distribution strategies.
 When used incorrectly, Heatmaps can be misleading.
 They can encourage analysts to make assumptions that may not be correct.
-It is important to remember that, as with other forms of quantitative data, Heatmaps can tell you what has happened on a page, but cannot tell you why that happened.
+It is important to remember that heatmaps can tell you what has happened on a page, but cannot tell you why that has happened.

 If you wish to have a group of professionals to guide you through the path of handling page analytics, reach out to our Google Analytics consulting services.
 Our analytics experts are here to guide you in making informed decisions for your ascending growth and prospects.